xiix0/scam/README.md

-Never be led astray onto the path of virtue.
+You seek to shield those you love and you like the role of the provider.